What Is Compersion?10 Ways to Achieve It

 It is possible, though, that you can feel both compersion and jealousy at the same time.
 It is also possible that if you practice compersion in monogamy, you can still cultivate feelings of compersion.
 Compersion psychology will help you realize the importance of compersion in your relationships.

-10 ways to build and achieve compersion
+11 ways to build and achieve compersion in a romantic relationship

 1. Acknowledge your jealousy